cfengine/documentation/reference/functions/data_readstringarray.markdown

 lines in the file.
 The array key (the first field) must be unique; if you need to allow duplicate lines use `data_readstringarrayidx()`.

-The `comment` field will strip out unwanted patterns from the file being read, leaving unstripped characters to be split into fields.
+The `comment` field is a multiline regular expression and will strip out unwanted patterns from the file being read, leaving unstripped characters to be split into fields.
 Using the empty string (`""`) indicates no comments.

 [%CFEngine_function_attributes(filename, comment, split, maxentries, maxbytes)%]